 We’re on the hunt for warm, empathetic and enthusiastic volunteers to help Armonico Consort run our latest project, bringing joy and music to the lives of people living with dementia.

-Our very first Memory Choir will be an open access singing group for people living with dementia and their carers, bringing them together in a stimulating, fun, friendly and safe environment.
+Our very first Memory Singers will be an open access singing group for people living with dementia and their carers, bringing them together in a stimulating, fun, friendly and safe environment.
 The sessions will be collaborative and uniting – just as music is itself – improving brain activity, well-being and mood, and helping to reconnect memory.

 We are looking for volunteers to help us to run the group, assisting with practical arrangements, welcoming and talking to participants, serving refreshments and so on.
 We’re looking for people who are kind, empathetic and full of enthusiasm.
 If you think this could be you, please get in touch for an informal chat.